acoinfo/vsoa/README-en.md

 go env -w GO111MODULE=on
 ```

-Download this SDK to the src/ folder in GOPATH.
-Rename the go-vsoa folder to go-vsoa@v1.0.5.
 Create two folders, `go-vsoa-server` and `go-vsoa-client`, in the src folder for the client and server, respectively.
 Go into each folder and save the following as go.mod.